vishalcloudyuga/dcos-docs/1.8/administration/upgrading.md

 1. Validate the upgrade

     - Verify that `curl http://<dcos_agent_private_ip>:5051/metrics/snapshot` has the metric `slave/registered` with a value of `1`.
-    - Monitor the Mesos UI to verify that the upgraded node re-joins the DC/OS cluster and that tasks are reconciled (`http://<dcos_master>/mesos`).
+    - Monitor the Mesos UI to verify that the upgraded node rejoins the DC/OS cluster and that tasks are reconciled (`http://<dcos_master>/mesos`).

 ## <a name="troubleshooting"></a>Troubleshooting Recommendations